Differing views emerge on Idaho legislative session outcome

 "We're all living in a time of heightened anxiety as a society," she said.

-Most Republican lawmakers opted not to wear face coverings in the Statehouse during the session, with lawmakers forced on a two-week break after six House members contracted COVID-19 over a short period.
+Most Republican lawmakers opted not to wear face coverings in the Statehouse during the session, with lawmakers forced on a two-week break after six House members contracted COVID-19.